 The D90 wireless range is very good though this is not a huge requirement for a house set up for me.
 I tend to see that as an essential portable audio measurement.
 The sync rates when using the D90 BT mode for video playback on the laptop are also very tight.

-I would suggest to try and keep the signal to LDAC.
+I would suggest trying and keep the signal to LDAC.
 It makes such a huge difference in terms of clarity and dynamic range on the D90 playback.